 Container images can be fetched from Docker Hub with

 Containers can be created from the images with

 docker export can be imported with

-udocker can be placed in the user home directory and thus does not require system installation.
-For further information see the installation manual.
+udocker can be deployed in the user home directory and thus does not require system installation.
+For further information see the Installation manual.

 udocker [GLOBAL-PARAMETERS] COMMAND [COMMAND-OPTIONS] [COMMAND-ARGUMENTS]

 udocker --helpudocker run --helpudocker pull busyboxudocker --insecure pull busyboxudocker create --name=verybusy busyboxudocker run -v /tmp/mydir verybusyudocker run verybusy /bin/ls -l /etcudocker pull --registry=https://registry.access.redhat.com rhel7udocker create --name=rh7 rhel7udocker run rh7